parkersatterfield/nav-cli/README.md

 ![nav-cli interface preview](./public/nav-cli-demo.png)

 ## ✨ Features
-- **Clean terminal UI**: Slash-prefixed directories, plain files, and lightweight keyboard hints.
+- **Cross-platform**: Works on Windows, macOS, and Linux in any shell.
 - **Fast directory browsing**: Use arrow keys to move and `Enter` to browse deeper.
-- **Explicit editor picker**: Open files in VS Code, IntelliJ, or Notepad without hidden defaults.
+- **Editor picker**: Open files in VS Code, IntelliJ, or Notepad without hidden defaults.
 - **Open current directory**: Press `Ctrl + O` to open the current folder in a supported editor.
 - **Stay here flow**: Press `Ctrl + Y` to copy a ready-to-run `cd` command for the current directory.
 - **Instant filtering**: Type at any time to narrow the current folder.
-- **Cross-platform**: Works on Windows, macOS, and Linux in any shell.
+- **Clean terminal UI**: Slash-prefixed directories, plain files, and lightweight keyboard hints.

 ## 📦 Installation
 ```bash